What REALLY Happens if You Don't File Your Taxes

 Still, it’s important to understand that filing on time is the most important thing you can do.
 You either need to file your income tax forms on Tax Day before midnight or you need to file for an extension.

-However, if you file for an extension, that’s only for filing your tax forms.
+However, if you file for an extension, the extension only gives you extra time to file your tax forms.
 You’re still expected to pay on time.
 Sorry, no extensions for that.

 Failure to File

-If you fail to file your tax return on time, the IRS can and will penalize you a late filing fee.
-This year the fee is 5% of the taxes you owe for each month past tax day that you fail to file.
+If you fail to file your tax return on time, the IRS can and will penalize you with a late filing fee.
+This year the fee is 5% of the taxes you owe for each month after Tax Day that you fail to file.
 The penalty maxes out at 25% of the taxes you owe.

 There are extenuating circumstances under which the IRS will waive late filing penalties.
 Some disaster victims, military service members and eligible support personnel in combat zones, and U.S. citizens and resident aliens who live and work outside the U.S. and Puerto Rico, have more time to file and pay.